Business Loan to Buy an Existing Business : Financing Solutions | 7 Park Avenue Financial

 Proper preparation is key to due diligence.

-It's all about ensuring there are no surprises when business lenders request certain documentation to ensure deal underwriting goes smoothly.
+It's all about ensuring no surprises when business lenders request certain documentation to ensure deal underwriting goes smoothly.
 Be well prepared for financing to ensure you can minimize and address all issues that come out of the information provided by the seller.
 Last-minute surprises are never good in business purchase financing.

 Spend a significant amount of time on the company's financials, including a review

-of historic performance and :
+of historical performance and :

 Net assets on the balance sheet around the business's assets